 - 3.3.4.6.
 The Permittee shall promptly submit to the EPA a written report of any deviations of permit requirements, a description of the probable cause of such deviations, and any corrective actions or preventative measures taken.
-A "prompt" deviation report is one that is post marked or submitted via email to r8airreportenforcement@epa.gov and airquality@southernute-nsn.gov as follows: - 3.3.4.6.1.
-Within 30 days from the discovery of a deviation that would cause the Permittee to exceed the benzene emissions limits or operational limits in this permit if left uncorrected for more than 5 days after discovering the deviation; and - 3.3.4.6.2.
-By April 1st, for the discovery of a deviation of recordkeeping or other permit conditions during the preceding calendar year that do not affect the Permittee's ability to meet the benzene emissions limits. - 3.3.4.7.
-The Permittee shall submit any record or report required by this permit upon EPA request.
+A "prompt" deviation report is one that is post marked or submitted electronically via CDX/CEDRI as follows: - 3.3.4.6.1.
+Within 30 days from the discovery of a deviation of conditions in this permit (#SMNSR-SU-000010-2020.004B) that would cause the Permittee to exceed the benzene emissions limits or operational limits in this permit (#SMNSR-SU-000010-2020.004B) if left uncorrected for more than 5 days after discovering the deviation; and - 3.3.4.6.2.
+By April 1st or October 1st, for the discovery of a deviation of recordkeeping or other permit conditions during the preceding reporting period that do not affect the Permittee's ability to meet the emissions limits.